🚀 See Middesk in action with an instant, self-guided demo

 How a business identity platform helps: Delivers information to accelerate onboarding, approve more business applications, and stay ahead of the competition—all while reducing fraud and staying compliant.

-An all-in-one business identity solution specializes in collecting and organizing information needed for verifying a business.
-Middesk’s Business Verification solution checks information sources such as company websites, government registries, postal services, international organization lists, and more.
+An all-in-one business identity solution that can automate your KYB process should specialize in collecting and organizing information needed for verifying a business.
+Middesk's Verify solution checks information sources such as company websites, government registries, postal services, international organization lists, and more.

 This lets it get not just basic verification information on businesses—legal names, addresses, corporate documentation, tax status, UBOs, etc. It also provides additional risk-related information like what industry the company’s in, if there’s any outstanding litigation against it, or if it’s been sanctioned by a country or organization.